kevinbowen777/django-start/docs/index.rst

     Terms and conditions for use of this project.

 :doc:`testing`
-    Instructions for running tests against the project
+    Instructions for running tests against the project.

 ..
 Hidden TOCs